 Officials.
 [SEC Bylaw 30.20.2.2] The Conference office shall identify, based upon an annual vote of the participating head coaches, a meet coordinator who will be responsible for executing meet operations for the Championship.
 Compensation for the coordinator shall consist of \$1,000 per day, plus transportation, and lodging, all of which will be provided by the host institution.
 The host institution shall also be responsible for obtaining a referee and a starter, and training all officials in accordance with SEC and NCAA rules.
 The Conference office shall maintain a working list of head officials from which the host institution must select the officials for the championships.
 [NOTE: If the host does not utilize a timing chip system, quick-score persons (as many as teams entered) must also be provided, along with four judges of the finish.]
+Each official is entitled to a maximum of two complimentary tickets to the competition.
 [Revised: 12/20/18]